by Edith Lerner

 Associate Editor, Vol. 25

-It might seem odd for me to being writing a blog post about family separation in February 2020.
+It might seem odd for me to be writing a blog post about family separation in February 2020.
 For many Americans, the “family separation crisis” defined the summer of 2018.
 It was more than just one of the many outrage provoking moments of the Trump Administration.
 The sheer cruelty of the policy animated Americans to protest and make enormous financial contributions to civil rights and legal aid organizations.
 The crisis faded from public consciousness in June 2018 when in response to public outcry, President Trump caved to political pressure and issued an executive order requiring DHS to stop separating families.
 However, the crisis is far from over, and there have been important developments within the last month.
 This blog post seeks to summarize the litigation that followed the implementation of the Zero-Tolerance Policy, and the state of family separation today.

 On May 7, 2018, the Department of Justice (DOJ) implemented the Zero-Tolerance Policy, separating children as young as 4 months old from their parents and resulting in the “creation” of thousands of unaccompanied minors.
 The policy was designed to discourage people from seeking asylum at the southern border through the infliction of emotional distress.
 Under the policy, DOJ prosecuted all adults who were apprehended after crossing the border without inspection based on an existing provision of the INA that had previously been rarely enforced.
 Because criminally prosecuting adults involves detaining them in federal prisons where children are not permitted and there are various guidelines that regulate the detention of children, the children were removed from their parents and transferred to the Department of Health and Human Services’ Office of Refugee Resettlement (“ORR”).